And to the lakes I went, to lose my mind and find my soul.

 I begin to accept the finality.
-I grief for her but how do I mourn the mother I barely knew?
+I grief for her but how do I mourn a mother I barely knew?

-Keeping perspective: A year later a suspicious lump makes its appearance on my shoulder.
-Since that dreadful phone call, I brace myself for a short life wondering if four months was all there was left, how would I live each one of those days?
+Keeping perspective.
+A year later a lump the size of a tangerine makes its appearance on my shoulder.
+Since that dreadful phone call, I brace myself for a short life wondering if four months was all there was left, how would I live

 But overthinking situations beyond our control makes us powerless, I choose optimism.